TheresaLui/SelfHelpContent_v2/articles/problemscopingques.cacheforredis/problemscopingques-cacheforredis-adminconfigscaling-azureadvisor-rec.md

                     "text": "Other"
                 },
                    {
-                    "value": "Other, don't know or not applicable", "text": "dont_know_answer"
+                    "value": "dont_know_answer",
-                }
+                    "text": "Other, don't know or not applicable" }
             ],
-            "required": true,
+            "required": true
         },
         {
             "id": "problem_description",